Rapeseed oil: Erucic acid

 Although wild rapeseed oil contains significant amounts of erucic acid, the cultivars used to produce commercial, food-grade canola oil were bred to contain less than 2% erucic acid, an amount deemed not significant as a health risk.
 The low-erucic trait was due to two mutations changing the activity of LEA1 and KCS17.

 The erucic acid content in canola oil has been reduced over the years.
 In western Canada, a reduction occurred from the average content of 0.5% between 1987 and 1996 to a current content of 0.01% from 2008 to 2015.
 Other reports also show a content lower than 0.1% in Australia and Brazil.

 To date, no health effects have been associated with dietary consumption of erucic acid by humans; but tests of erucic acid metabolism in other species imply that higher levels may be detrimental.
 Canola oil produced using genetically modified plants has also not been shown to explicitly produce adverse effects.

 Canola oil is generally recognized as safe.

 Glucosinolates

 Another chemical change in canola is the reduction of glucosinolates.
 As the oil is extracted, most of the glucosinolates are concentrated into the seed meal, an otherwise rich source of protein.
 Livestock have varying levels of tolerance to glucosinolates intake, with some being poisoned relatively easily.
 A small amount of glucosinolates also enters the oil, imparting a pungent odor.

 Further reduction of glucosinolate levels remains important for the use of rapeseed meal in animal feed.

 It is not completely clear which genetic changes from plant breeding resulted in the current reduction in this group of chemicals.

+Comparison to other vegetable oils

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.